Drug Distribution & Trafficking Lawyers in San Diego

 You may not even realize the types of drugs you were handling could be considered illegal.
 Even letting a friend use your prescription drugs could land you in serious legal trouble.
 Drug distribution and trafficking can include any type of controlled substance, including:

 - Prescription Drugs

 - Club Drugs (ex: ecstasy/MDMA)

 If you have been charged with drug distribution for any of the above mentioned substances, you need to act fast to protect your rights.
-Get our San Diego drug crime attorney on your side today!
+Get our North County drug crime lawyer on your side today!